Skip to main content

 Sarracenia alata x minor

-One of the most vigorous crosses we have, this plant grows tall like with white spots and a slightly cowled lid.
-In late spring and early summer, the traps develop a wonderful orange hue, which mellow to green by mid-summer.
+One of the most vigorous crosses we have, this plant grows tall with white spots and a slightly cowled lid.
+In late spring and early summer, the traps develop a wonderful orange hue, which mellows to green by mid-summer.
 As a bonus, it retains most of its pitchers during the winter months.
 Plants can become quite large, dividing readily and growing quickly.
-Foliage is uniform and substantial, typically reaching 12-16 inches tall .
+Foliage is uniform and substantial, typically reaching 12-16 inches tall.
 A great plant for the first-time grower!
+This plant was part of our original inventory in 1995!

 Type of Plant: Outdoor perennial for container growing.